microsoft/MixedRealityToolkit-Unity/README.md

 **SurfaceMaterial** The material to apply when rendering the spatial mapping mesh data.

-**DrawVisualMeshes** Determines if the spatial mapping mesh data should be rendered.
+**DrawVisualMeshes** Determines if spatial mapping meshes will be rendered.

+**CastShadows** Determines if spatial mapping meshes can cast shadows.

 ### SpatialMappingObserver.cs
 Adds and updates spatial mapping data for all surfaces discovered by the SurfaceObserver running on the HoloLens.